-In conjunction with, or as an alternative to, 5-hydroxyindoleacetic acid (5-HIAA) or serum chromogranin A measurements as a first-line test in the diagnosis of carcinoid syndrome, including the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing
+In conjunction with, or as an alternative to first-order test in the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing (5-HIAA or serum chromogranin A measurements are first-line tests)

-As a second-line test (5-HIAA and serum chromogranin A measurement are first-line tests) in the follow-up of patients with known or treated carcinoid tumors
+Second-order test in the follow-up of patients with known or treated carcinoid tumors in whole blood specimens

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test